Key guidelines for securing public web servers

 scripts should be removed immediately after the installation process has been completed.

-The steps that should be taken to secure the Web server application include:
+Steps that should be taken to secure the web server application include:

 The steps needed to secure the operating system include:

 - Patch and upgrade the web server application, as necessary.

 - Remove or disable unnecessary services, applications, and sample content.